Andronovo culture: Metallurgy

 The Andronovo culture is notable for regional advances in metallurgy.
 They mined deposits of copper ore in the Altai Mountains from around the 14th century BC.
 Bronze objects were numerous, and workshops existed for working copper.

 Pottery

 One of the characteristics of Andronovo culture is its pottery, especially in campsites located in Central Asia, some of them very close to settlements of Bactria–Margiana Archaeological Complex in the south.
-This pottery is called Incised Coarse Ware (ICW), which is handmade and grey to brown in color, as well as incised with geometrical decoration, spread over much of Eurasian region, from Southern Urals to Kashgar, a pottery made by late Bronze Age nomads.
+This pottery is called Incised Coarse Ware (ICW), which is handmade and grey to brown in colour, as well as incised with geometrical decoration, spread over much of Eurasian region, from Southern Urals to Kashgar, a pottery made by late Bronze Age nomads.